SalomePlatform/hexablock/doc/intro_association.rst

-If one of the automatic choices is not appropriate, then the association of the edge of the model to the geometry has to be defined explicitely.
+If one of the automatic choices is not appropriate, then the association of the edge of the model to the geometry has to be defined explicitly.

 Associate the quadrangles
 -------------------------

-This step is optionnal.
+This step is optional.
 The model quadrangles association is automatic.
 The three cases are processed:

 - all the geometric faces exist then the nodes are computed on these faces,
 - the faces do exist but some pieces are missing because of the new edges or vertices, in that case two strategies are deployed:
     - automatic construction of the missing faces from the contour lines,
     - or association of new faces build in the geometry,
 - there are no associated faces to the quadrangle of the model:
     - only the automatic mesh is used,
     - if this automatic mesh does not work, then it is possible to associate to the model quadrangle a geometric face build in GEOM by the user.

-If one of the automatic choices is not appropriate, then the association of the quadrangle of the model to the geometry has to be defined explicitely.
+If one of the automatic choices is not appropriate, then the association of the quadrangle of the model to the geometry has to be defined explicitly.

 .. _assolines: